 Over the past 20 years, the Government has invested in transport infrastructure development (roads, rail, ports and aviation) in order to meet both the national demand and position Namibia as a logistics hub in the SADC and beyond.
-As such, the Namibian Ports Authority (NAMPORT) has invested approximately N\$ 4 billion into the Walvis Bay port extension in the past five years.162
+As such, the Namibian Ports Authority (NAMPORT) has invested approximately N\$ 7.6 billion into the Walvis Bay port extension in the past five years.
+The overall financial stability of Walvis Bay NAMPORT has increased following the inauguration of the new container terminal.